GEDI: A Graph-based End-to-end Data Imputation Framework: Methodology

-\subsection{Graph Encoder}
+\subsubsection{Graph Encoder}

-The graph encoder contains the graph generator and the GNN.
-The pipeline of the graph encoder is shown in Figure \ref{fig:graph_encoder}.
+The graph encoder contains the graph generator and the GCN encoder (see Figure~\ref{fig:graph_encoder}).
 Given the output $Z \in R^{N \times d}$ from the feature encoder, The graph generator takes $Z$ as input and outputs an adjacency matrix $A \in R^{N \times N}$.
-Specifically, We first pass the node embeddings through a $1$-layer neural network and calculate a similarity matrix $S$ based on the cosine similarity distance between pairwise features.
-Then, we mask off the entries to zero in the adjacency matrix, which has the value below a hyper-parameter $\epsilon$ to prune noisy observations
+The operations are defined as follows